misza80/CI_project4_CastleVapes/Readme.md

 ### Content

 Images for vape mods were obtained from Google Images.

 ### Media

+Front page video was mad from static images obtained from Google Images.

 ### Acknowledgements

+Special thanks to Chris Zielinski for his continuous support on slack.

 Wireframes were made using www.moqups.com